MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/listview-and-gridview.md

 However, you typically want to show a more rich presentation of your data.
 To specify exactly how items in the list view are displayed, you create a [DataTemplate](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.datatemplate.aspx).
 The XAML in the DataTemplate defines the layout and appearance of controls used to display an individual item.
 The controls in the layout can be bound to properties of a data object, or have static content defined inline.
 You assign the DataTemplate to the [ItemTemplate](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.itemscontrol.itemtemplate.aspx) property of the list control.

 In this example, the data item is a simple string.
-You use a DataTemplate to add an image to the left of the string, and show the string in blue.
+You use a DataTemplate to add an image to the left of the string, and show the string in teal.

 > **Note**&nbsp;&nbsp;When you use the [x:Bind markup extension](https://msdn.microsoft.com/windows/uwp/xaml-platform/x-bind-markup-extension) in a DataTemplate, you have to specify the DataType (`x:DataType`) on the DataTemplate.